likekabin/sniff-paste_Pastebin-OSINT-Harvester/README.md

     <img src="res/sniff-paste-pic.jpg" width="400"></img>
 </p>

-Multithreaded pastebin scraper, scrapes to mysql database.
-Settings for the scraper itself are in settings.ini, while settings for the harvesters are in config.py
+Multithreaded pastebin scraper, scrapes to mysql database, then reads pastes for noteworthy information.

 Use run.sh  to go through the entire process of collection, logging, and harvest automatically.
 The scraper can be set to a paste limit of 0 to scrape indefinitely.
+If scraped indefinitely, press ctrl + c to stop scraping and start analysis.

 There are various tools for handling the harvested lists in the util folder.